How to ask for job references, with a free template

 When deciding whom to ask to be a reference, consider the following:

-Woods says it’s wise to plant the seeds for references before you need them.
-“If you know you are going to be leaving an organization, you can say something like, ‘I’ve really enjoyed working with you.
+It’s wise to plant the seeds for references before you need them.
+If you know you are going to be leaving an organization, you can say something like, "I’ve really enjoyed working with you.
 Would you be open to providing a reference for me in the future?’”

 Also, ask (and re-ask) your references in every season of job hunting.
-“Don’t assume that because you asked before it’s OK to list them again without a heads-up,” Woods says.
-“First, if they’re caught off-guard, there may be stammering and stuttering.
-Second, it’s rude.”
+Don’t assume that because you asked before if it’s OK to list them again without a heads-up.
+It can catch them off guard and can be considered rude.

-If you ask someone to serve as a reference in 2022, but it’s 2025 before you need that reference, make sure you’ve had contact between now and then.
+If you ask someone to serve as a reference in 2022, but it’s 2025 before you need that reference, make sure you’ve maintained contact between now and then.
 This doesn’t mean you have to set up a lunch date every week.
 It can be as simple as commenting on their social media posts or texting them a note of encouragement.

 Meanwhile, keep collecting potential references wherever you work, volunteer, attend class or collaborate.
 This isn’t to say that you should view others as a means to an end or create a false sense of camaraderie.
 Rather, when you truly click with people who might vouch for your leadership style, work ethic or creative problem-solving abilities, it’s wise to keep those contacts top of mind.

-Ideally, Woods recommends, you accrue contacts who can advocate for you on three levels:
+To have a well-rounded list of references, accrue contacts who can advocate for you on three levels:

 1. Manager: A former supervisor can speak to your performance.